fysherman/defold-polygon-editor/README.md

-# 🧩 Polygon Creator for Defold
+# 🧩 Convexshape Creator for Defold

 This is a simple tool that allows you to create convex polygon shapes for [Defold Engine](https://defold.com/).
 It helps you draw polygons directly over an image, and export them in the `.convexshape` format that Defold uses.